 I attached the front and back aprons to one side, again centering the apron on the table leg.
-Since I couldn’t clamp the aprons to the leg directly I clamped the aprons to the table and then clamped a block behind the leg to keep it from moving backwards.
+Next I clamped the aprons to the table and then clamped a block behind the leg to keep it from moving backwards.

 I installed a support bracket between the front and back aprons.
 The bracket will tie in the truss detail later and is mounted flush to the bottom of the aprons.

 Here is a mock up of what I wanted to do on the base for the DIY sofa table.
 The lower stretcher has a center riser with two angled outer supports and two inner supports.

 To start assembling the truss, I drilled holes in both the vertical riser and the inner supports with my pocket hole jig.
 I attached the riser to the center of the lower stretcher and now I could start cutting the angled outer supports of the truss.

 I cut a 50 degree miter on one end of each outer support.
-Then I lined up the support and marked the length I needed to be flush with the top of the center riser and cut a complimentary 40 degree miter on the other end.
-If your miter saw doesn’t go to 50 degrees you can just cut 45 degree angles here and you just won’t have as much width to the truss ( or you can cut 47 and 43, 46 and 44, etc.)
+Then I lined up the support and marked the length flush with the top of the center riser.
+And then I cut a complimentary 40 degree miter on the other end.
+If your miter saw doesn’t go to 50 degrees you can just cut 45 degree angles here and you just won’t have as much width to the truss.

 I cut each outer support to size then used a 3/8″ forstner bit to drill holes in the lower stretcher to attach the supports.
 These bits leave a nice clean hole and I used blue tape to mark the right depth for my 2-1/2″ screws.